obaskly/AutoWP/README.md

 ### Social media Integration

 - **Facebook**: Every article generated will be summarized and posted to a facebook page of your choice.
 (You must be an admin in that page)
+- **Instagram**: Every article generated will be summarized and posted to an Instagram account of your choice, along with a picture from the keyword image folder.
 - **Twitter**: Every article generated will be summarized and posted to a Twitter account of your choice.
 - **Hashtags**: Hashtags will be generated each time according to your article and added to the facebook post.